 The Federal Direct Subsidized Stafford Loan is provided based on having financial need.
 The federal government pays the interest on a subsidized loan while the student is enrolled in school for at least six credits per semester, during grace periods and during authorized deferment periods.
-The current interest rate for undergraduate Subsidized Stafford Loans for the 2013-2014 school year is estimated to be fixed at 6.8 percent.
+The current interest rate for undergraduate Subsidized Stafford Loans for the 2015-2016 school year is fixed at 4.29 percent.
+Rates vary from year to year.

 The Federal Direct Unsubsidized Stafford Loan is provided regardless of financial need.
 The student is responsible for the interest accruing while he/she is enrolled in school, during grace periods and during authorized deferment periods.
 During this time, students may either pay the accumulating interest or capitalize the interest.
 Capitalization means the unpaid interest will be added to the principle balance of the loan at the beginning of the repayment period.
-The current interest rate for undergraduate Unsubsidized Stafford Loans for the 2013-2014 school year is estimated to be fixed at 6.8 percent.
+The current interest rate for undergraduate Unsubsidized Stafford Loans for the 2015-2016 school year is fixed at 4.29 percent.
+Rates vary from year to year.

 For 2015-2016, Federal Direct Stafford Loans have a 1.073 percent origination fee if originated before 10/1/15.
 On or after 10/1/15, the origination fee is 1.068 percent.
 This fee gets subtracted from the loan before disbursement.